How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 Cons of SDK Technology

 Before integrating video conference technology into a mobile app, it is also necessary to understand the disadvantages of SDK.
-Compared to using your own code, SDK technology has some limitations.
+Compared to using your code, SDK technology has some limitations.
 As a business, adding to your IP is generally considered a good idea.
 Not admitting the merits of a solution known to have security issues is great, too.

 Implementing your solution instead of relying on an outside vendor to run a critical part of your service is something to boast about, especially at scale.
 So, let’s now consider the cons of SDK technology.